 Nanoparticles carrying antigens derived from the SARS-CoV-2 spike protein (with Matrix-M adjuvant)

 In 2012, the company started development on a SARS vaccine that served as the basis for its new SARS-CoV-2 vaccine candidate.
-Data from the Phase 1/2 trial published in The New England Journal of Medicine in early September shows the vaccine candidate to be safe and elicit immune responses greater than those caused by treatment with COVID-19 convalescent serum.
+Data from the Phase 1/2 trial published in The New England Journal of Medicine in early September shows the vaccine candidate to be safe and elicit neutralizing antibody levels greater than those provided by treatment with COVID-19 convalescent serum.

 Gamaleya Research Institute of Epidemiology and Microbiology, Health Ministry of the Russian Federation, Acellena Contract Drug Research and Development

 Russia and United Arab Emirates (UAE)

 Adenovirus vector displaying the SARS-CoV-2 spike protein on its surface